 We know discussing IPV is not an easy conversation to have with your patients or clients.
 Recommending our apps may help support women, even during public health emergencies.
 They can use the apps on their own outside their service setting or with support from a trusted provider.

 Don't know where to start?
-We offer 3 web-apps in English, French and Spanish for use on any secure device at anytime
+We offer 3 web-apps for use on any secure device at anytime:

 For all women in relationships:

 Does my relationship feel unsafe?